AustralianDiabetesCouncil/wp-bootstrap/README.md

   - Text
   - Link

+Tags
+- If there are no letters that start with the letter do not show the letter column

+Content
+- Test Blockquotes to see if using block quotes in wordpress gets the bootstrap styling

 - Combine and Minimise JS and CSS with Grunt.js
 - Change the Google CSE destination URL (currently it goes to http://www.australiandiabetescouncil.com/search-results)

+- Use Fitvid.js for Youtube videos
+- Migrate add to home.js from the current website

+Soundcloud
+- Make a field in all education articles to embed a soundcloud file.
+These files should be listed under resouces by type: audio

+Widgets

+- Featured Product: upload image, enter product title, price and link box to link to the product page

+- Need to speak to a health pro: static widget